 Check the state of your tools before every job.
 Clean or change blades and test your levels out on a surface you know is flat to make sure they’re registering the level they should be.

-For the big jobs, you’re going to want a company with all the tools and industrial machinery to get it done but when it comes to something much smaller such as building or repairing a garden wall, you can do this yourself.
+For the big jobs like a kitchen or bathroom renovation, you’re going to want a company with all the tools and industrial machinery to get it done.
+But when it comes to something much smaller such as building or repairing a garden wall, you can do this yourself.
+You’ll make this call based on your capabilities.

 The trick is getting the base layer just right.
 This layer generally lives just below the ground and is likely resting on poured concrete.
 Make guidelines with ropes, making sure the lines are completely straight.
 Use these lines to create the first rows of your wall, using a spirit level and builder’s square to make sure that the corners are at true right angles.